zachary-reyes/blockchain-developer-bootcamp-final-project/README.md

 ## SCAFFOLD/PIVOT??

 So I am very behind and having conflicting ideas.
 I have been asked recently to help start a DAO so I kind of want to pivot my idea in that direction.
 I will simply submit my url for scaffolding credit and hope the DAO and remaining sections can give me a better idea of where to go.

+## Front-End

+Again...pretty behind...gonna sort of skip this and go through at least the DAO chapter as that is what I am maybe planning to build...will probably use React to do so...also like Scaffold-Eth as well as Compound JS